Gusabary/SAIL/Notes/optiver-sprint.md

   So with the help of virtual inheritance, we could make the two subobjects become a shared part, which means we only reserve one copy of them so that the ambiguity can be eliminated.

++ **final identifier in cpp 11**

+  The final specifier can be applied to a virtual function so that this function cannot be overridden in the child class.

+  Also the final specifier can be applied to a class so that the class cannot be inherited.

 ### Compilation

 + **the whole compilation process, from source code to executable file**